matthew-brett/dsfe/_chapters/01/Literary_Characters.md

   - 'chapters/01/literary-characters'
 ---

-This page is largely derived from `Literary_Characters` of the UC Berkeley course \- see the license file on the main website.

 [Pride and Prejudice](https://en.wikipedia.org/wiki/Pride_and_Prejudice) is the story of five sisters: Jane, Elizabeth, Mary, Kitty and Lydia, and their journey through the social life of the mid-17th century.
 You may remember